Groq API Python Tutorial: Building Chatbot with Fastest Free AI for Beginners

 print("\n🔧 Check your API key and internet connection.")

-If the connection is successful, it will display output like this in the terminal.
+If it works, your terminal will show a chatbot response.
 Test Connection Groq API & Python - NganggurDev

 from groq import Groq